aliyun/aliyun-openapi-java-sdk/README.md

 ## ⚠️ Migration Notice

-**Alibaba Cloud V1.0 Java SDK is deprecated and will no longer receive updates after March 1, 2025.**
+**Alibaba Cloud V1.0 Java SDK has entered the basic security maintenance phase and is no longer recommended for use.**

 ### Why migrate to V2.0?
 - **Better Performance**: Improved architecture and optimized performance